 Elizabeth serves the legal community by membership on enumerable associations and committees including the ABA’s Committee on Mass Torts, TIPS, and the Federal Bar Association.
 Elizabeth is also a fellow of the American Academy of Arts and Sciences.
 Many of our nation’s most accomplished leaders from academia, the social sciences, including the study and practice of the law, business, public affairs, the humanities, and the arts are members of the Academy.

-Managing lawyer of Arnold & Dowd, in Birmingham, Ala., Augusta Dowd has more than 30 years of experience as a trial lawyer, primarily in civil and complex litigation and white collar criminal defense.
+Vice President and Managing Lawyer of White Arnold & Dowd, in Birmingham, Ala., Augusta Dowd has more than 30 years of experience as a trial lawyer, primarily in civil and complex litigation and white collar criminal defense.
 She has represented both plaintiffs and defendants in a broad spectrum of cases, including business, civil, class action, complex litigation, personal injury, mass tort, pharmaceutical, environmental tort, and whistleblower actions.

 She has served on the Birmingham Bar Association’s Executive Committee (2004-2007) and Diversity Task Force (2006-2007) and is a fellow of the Birmingham Bar Foundation.
 She created the original course template for and led the inaugural class of the association’s Future Leaders Forum.
-In 2017 she served as president-elect designate of the Alabama State Bar Association.
+She served as president-elect designate, president, and immediate past-president of the Alabama State Bar Assosocaiton.